WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 interface (timed or permanent running)
 - `EventThrottle` for throttling event handler calls
 - `ProcessThrottle` for throttling a processing channel
+- `OrderedDictionary<tKey, tValue>` is used for working with indexed key/value pairs

 ## How to get it